Oahu Surf 2

 No MLS entry or remark references single-wall construction, and the building type is inconsistent with that method.
 This strongly indicates the building is not single-wall construction.

-I searched for explicit short-term rental indicators such as STR permitted, NUC, TVU, or vacation-rental language and found none.
-While the listings mention investment or vacation use, that is not enough to conclude short-term rentals are allowed.
+I searched for STR-specific terms such as short-term rental allowed, STR permitted, NUC, TVU, or legal vacation rental language and found none.
+The remarks mention investment and vacation use, but that is not enough to confirm short-term rentals are allowed.

-I looked for hotel pool references such as hotel rental program, branded pool management, or hotel operations and found nothing.
-Because there is no evidence that short-term rentals are allowed, hotel pool participation must be false.
+I looked for hotel pool references such as hotel rental pool, hotel program, Hilton/Trump/Ritz pool, or similar branded operations, and found none.
+Because there is no evidence STR is allowed either, this must remain false.

 No listing remarks refer to fee simple ownership or land being included, and the MLS tenure flags show 0 of 4 as Fee Simple.
 Because the same MLS summary also shows 0 of 4 as Leasehold, the tenure situation cannot be determined confidently from available data.